LouisTsiattalou/TradeDataVis/README.md

 ### Data Loading

 #### InitialiseDataTables.R
 A PostgreSQL database must be defined prior to running this script.
 It loads the unzipped files from the working directory used in `DownloadData.R` into a PostgreSQL database defined in the script.
 Note that the tables need not be defined before the running of this script, the postgres database just needs to be defined and the correct details entered.
 Four tables are entered: `control` for SMKA Commodity Codes; `dispatches` and `arrivals` for EU exports/imports, and `imports` and `exports` for non EU trade.
+Note that it also includes index definitions for PostgreSQL tables - so querying in the app is faster.

 #### InitialiseMetadataTables.R
 This script automatically grabs the latest Port and Country codes from [UKTradeInfo](https://uktradeinfo.com), and the latest Commodity Nomenclature list from [Eurostat](http://ec.europa.eu/eurostat/).
 The reason this can't be sourced from UKTradeInfo is explained in the remaining paragraphs of this section.
 It takes these files, cleans the data and adds new fields where necessary and puts them into the `port`, `country` and `comcode` tables in PostgreSQL.
 These are loaded right at the very start of the Shiny App, and are used throughout the UI.